fresheneesz/keysight/README.md

 Change Log
 =========

-* 0.0.3 - Add ctrl, shift, alt and cmd properties to keysight return
+* 0.1.0 - Add ctrl, shift, alt and cmd properties to keysight return.
+Note that this is a breaking change for anyone using "meta" (which has been changed to "ctrl")
 * 0.0.2 - Adding `unprintableKeys` array.
 * 0.0.1 - first commit!